CybercentreCanada/assemblyline-service-cuckoo/README.md

     sudo docker run -d -p 127.0.0.1:5000:5000 --name registry registry:2

 Make sure to configure this registry in the ASSEMBLYLINE seed.
+In an ipython session:

+    from assemblyline.al.common import forge
+    ds = forge.get_datastore()
+    seed = ds.get_blob("seed")

     seed['installation']['docker']['private_registry'] = 'localhost:5000'

+    ds.save_blob("seed", seed)

 In a cluster deployment you will want to set up an authentication proxy with a docker registry on your support server.
 Below are instructions for an Nginx based proxy for domain support.example.com listening on port 8443.